 Tucked along the Northeast coast, Dam Tre Bay is a hidden gem of Con Dao.
 The place is completely mesmerizing; however, the hike to reach the destination is even more enthralling.
 The hike is kind of tricky and you will have to time is with the tides, otherwise, you can be left stranded.
 This adds to the thrill of the hike and makes it truly adventurous.

 It is advisable to hire a guide to make sure your hike goes according to the plan.
-Keep in mind that the scenic hike along the rugged coast and dense, bamboo covered hills generally takes around an hour one-way so make sure you are up for it!
+Keep in mind that the scenic hike along the rugged coast and dense, bamboo-covered hills generally takes around an hour one-way so make sure you are up for it!

-Pay a visit to the Hang Duong Cemetery
+Pay a Visit to the Hang Duong Cemetery

 On the eastern edge of the town, lies a reminder of the war, the resting place of hundreds of Vietnamese prisoners.
 The place holds significant historic value and has strong sentiments attached to it.
 One of the most renowned heroines of Vietnam, Vo This Sau, is also entombed here.
 She was the first woman who was executed in Con Dao by the firing squad.
-Every year, the numerous pilgrims visit the cemetery to pay their regards, place offerings at the tombs, and burn incense.

 Address: Côn Đảo, Ba Ria, Vung Tau